cartheur/ideal/README.md

 `Do not consider the agent's input data as the agent's perception of its environment.`

 The agent is not a passive observer of reality, but rather constructs a perception of reality through active interaction.
-The term embodied means that the agent must be a part of reality for this active interaction to happen.
+The term _embodied_ means that the agent must be a part of reality for this active interaction to happen.

 Those of you who have a background in cognitive science or psychology are probably already familiar with this idea theoretically.
-In Section 1, however, we wish to introduce how this idea translates into the practical design of artificial agents and robots.
+In Section 1, however, we wish to introduce how this idea translates into the practical design of artificial agents, robots, and automata that are, in essence, a running program executed on computer hardware.

 ## 1.2: Agent and robot design according to the embodied paradigm